smzerbe/telecom-revenue-forecasting/README.md

 You can preview the .ipynb file on GitHub or use the direct link below for a fully rendered version.
 [View notebook on nbviewer](https://nbviewer.org/github/smzerbe/telecom-revenue-forecasting/blob/main/Time%20Series%20Forecasting.ipynb)

-Additionally, you can also open the included .html file locally in any browser.

 ---